openvinotoolkit/openvino/docs/ops/bitwise/BitwiseNot_13.md

     # For given uint8 input:
     input = [1, 3]
-    # Create binary representation of uint8:
+    # Create a binary representation of uint8:
     # [00000001, 00000011]
     # Perform bitwise negation:
     # [11111110, 11111100]